ossuminc/riddl/doc/src/hugo/content/concepts/application.md

 ## Handlers
 Applications have message
 [handlers]({{< relref handler.md >}}) like many other RIDDL definitions.
-However, application handler's only receive their messages from [actors]({{< relref actor.md >}}), unlike other handlers.
+However, application handlers only receive their messages from [actors]({{< relref actor.md >}}), unlike other handlers.
 Typically, the handling of messages in handlers will ultimately send further messages to other components, like a [context]({{< relref context.md >}}) or